 Aside from being small, the survey was self-reported, so its accuracy can’t be confirmed.
 Police rarely have to comply with a drug test after employment.

-Even if substance abuse by police is that small, it’s not insignificant.
-How ever many police suffer from substance abuse, they deserve help.
+Even if substance use disorder by police is that small, it’s not insignificant.
+How ever many police suffer from substance use disorder, they deserve help.

 Alcohol Use Disorder

 The study didn’t seem to address alcohol use disorder, but then no one seems to.
 A vague estimate that “as many as 25%” of law enforcement officers abuse alcohol, credited to “some sources” is the best most studies can manage.

 But another paper (partially funded by Substance Use Disorder and Mental Health Services Administration) cites specific 2010–2014 data on binge drinking from the National Survey on Drug Use and Health.
 Binge drinking is when a man consumes five or more standard drinks—four for a woman— in two hours.

 According to the paper, more than 33% of police officers and other public protective services workers binge drank during that period compared to less than 29% of all US workers.
 However, since, almost 75% of public protective services workers are police, the number could be even higher.

 Not all binge drinkers have an alcohol use disorder, but it does suggest law enforcement officers drink more than the average worker.

 Asking for Help